-DHCS will establish appropriate minimum and top performance benchmarks by using processes and criteria approved for identifying benchmarks for non-Medicaid benchmarked measures in the PRIME program.
+- a.
+For measures that have a national Medicaid benchmark_DPHs will be required to perform at or above the Medicaid 25th percentile benchmark as identified by DHCS for PY 3.5. - b.
+For measures which have no Medicaid benchmark, DHCS will establish appropriate minimum performance benchmarks by using processes and criteria approved for identifying benchmarks for non-Medicaid benchmarked measures in the PRIME program.
 This process takes into account all available performance data on a given measure, be it national, state, or public hospital-specific data, as well as known variances between the populations measured by the available performance data and the Managed Care Medi-Cal populations measured by QIP.
 DHCS may update these benchmarks annually, as appropriate based on the most recently available data.
+DPHs will be required to perform at or above the established minimum performance benchmark.